paweln1975/mp-fluent/README.md

 ## Built-in methods usage
 Example with CardDeck class to use ``__len__``, ``__getitem__`` methods.

+# Chapter 2 - An Array of Sequences
+Applies to sequences in general, from the list to the str and bytes types.
+Specific topics on lists, tuples, arrays, and queues are also covered here.
 # Usage
 ```
 python -m unittest discover